 Childcare in Emergency and Exceptional Circumstances

-There are situations where, despite the best organization of childcare, care shortages occur and parents need reliable short-notice care for their child or children.
-In these cases, since 2009, JGU has enabled you to use the back-up facilities of pme familienservice GmbH.
+There are situations in which, despite the best organisation of childcare, childcare gaps arise and parents need reliable care for their child or children at short notice.
+In these cases, JGU has been enabling you to use the back-up facilities of pme familienservice GmbH since 2009.

-In emergency childcare, children aged eight weeks up to and including twelve years can be looked after at short notice, by the hour or by the day, including evenings and weekends.
-As a member of JGU, you can use the emergency childcare free of charge for 3 days per year per child.
-Therefore, this offer cannot be used to bridge holiday periods of other care facilities.
+The childcare in emergency and exceptional circumstances is available for children aged between eight weeks and twelve years, on an hourly or daily basis at short notice, including evenings and weekends.
+As a member of JGU, you can use the emergency childcare service. free of charge for 3 days per year per child.
+Therefore, this offer cannot be used to bridge holiday periods at other childcare facilities.

-If you want to use emergency care, you must register this at the latest on the evening before via pme’s free hotline.
+If you wish to use the childcare in emergency and exceptional circumstances, you must register with pme’s free hotline by the evening before at the latest.
 The hotline is available daily, including weekends:

 Hotline 0800 – 80 100 70 80

-Emergency childcare takes place in the pme backup facilities.
-You are not tied to the Mainz location here, but can bring your child for emergency childcare to all pme backup facilities and thus choose the facility that is most conveniently located for you.
-For the Mainz Campus, the nearest backup facilities are in Mainz and Frankfurt; for the Germersheim Campus, they are in Mannheim and Karlsruhe.
-On the pme website, you will find an overview of all backup facilities.
+The childcare in emergency and exceptional circumstances takes place in the pme’s back-up facilities.
+You are not tied to the Mainz location, but can take your child to any pme back-up facility for childcare in emergency and exceptional circumstances, allowing you to choose the facility that is most conveniently located for you.
+For the Mainz campus, the nearest back-up facilities are in Mainz and Frankfurt, and for the Germersheim campus, they are in Mannheim and Karlsruhe.
+You can find an overview of all back-up facilities on the pme website.

-If you are interested in using emergency childcare, we recommend that you and your child visit the facility without obligation on the regularly scheduled open days.
-However, you can also use the emergency childcare without having viewed the facility beforehand.
+If you are interested in using childcare in emergency and exceptional circumstances, we recommend that you and your child take a look at the facility during one of the regular open days, with no obligation.
+However, you can also use the childcare in emergency and exceptional circumstances without having seen the facility beforehand.

-The emergency care in Mainz takes place in the back-up facility “3 K – Kinder, Kunst, Kultur”.
-This is located near the main train station and Münsterplatz in the parish house of the Altmünster community:
+Childcare in emergency and exceptional circumstances in Mainz is provided at the backup facility ‘3 K – Kinder, Kunst, Kultur’ (Children, Art, Culture).
+It is located near the main railway station and Münsterplatz in the rectory of the Altmünster parish:

 3K – Kinder, Kunst, Kultur